How to Get 100 Google Reviews in 90 Days

 The biggest mistake is celebrating 100 reviews and then stopping.
 Your competitors aren’t stopping.

 Let your automated system keep working.
-New reviews push old ones down, keeping your profile fresh.
+New reviews push existing Google reviews further down the list, keeping your profile fresh.
 Google rewards recent activity with better rankings.

-A salon with 150 reviews and 20 new ones this month outranks a salon with 200 reviews and zero new ones.
+A practice with 150 reviews and 20 new ones this month outranks a practice with 200 reviews and zero new ones.

 Read your reviews.
-Look for patterns in what clients mention.
+Look for patterns in what patients mention.

-If five people mention your “relaxing atmosphere,” that’s part of your brand.
+If five people mention your “patient, unhurried explanations,” that’s part of your brand.
 Lean into it.
-If three people mention “hard to find parking,” that’s a problem to solve.
+If three people mention “hard to find parking,” that’s a problem to solve — negative feedback is just as valuable as praise when you act on it.

 Reviews are free market research.
-They tell you exactly what clients value and what frustrates them.
+They tell you exactly what patients value and what frustrates them.
+Managing feedback this way turns complaints into an action list — feedback matters most when you act on the patterns, not just the star count.

 Respond to Every Review (Good and Bad)

-Thank clients for five-star reviews.
+Thank patients for good reviews and five-star ratings alike.
 It takes 30 seconds and shows you’re paying attention.

 Plus, Google favors businesses that engage with their reviews.
 Response rate affects your local search ranking.